henryossinger/Network-Protocols/README.md

 <p>
 <h2>3.
 Observing ICMP Traffic</h2>

 Now that we have wireshark, let's observe some protocols in action.
 In windows powershell I ping the IP address of our Ubuntu server and observe what wireshark captures.
-In the filters on the top of wireshark, you can enter icmp or port == 3389.
+In the filters bar on the top left in wireshark enter icmp.
 We do this so wireshark only shows us traffic from our pings.
-Now we can see in wireshark echo requests are being sent from our IP address (Source IP), and echo replies are coming back from the Ubuntu server (Destination IP).
+Now we can see in wireshark echo requests are being sent from our IP address (Source IP), and being received by the Ubuntu server (Destination IP).
+If the Ubuntu server had a firewall that was blocking ICMP packets, we would not be receiving replies back.
 </p>
 <br />